 IT_DAEMON_PORT The TCP port number on which the Orbix daemon receives communications from clients.
-IT_DAEMON SERVER BASE The first TCP port number assigned by the daemon to a server.
+IT_DAEMON SERVER BASE The TCP port number assigned by the daemon to a server.
 Each server listens on a single port number for client connection attempts.
 IT_IMP_REP_PATH The full path name of the Orbix Implementation Repository directory.
 IT_INT_REP_PATH The full path name of the Orbix Interface Repository directory.
-IT_LOCATOR_PATH The full path name of the directory that stores the locator configuration files.
 IT_LOCAL_DOMAIN The Internet domain name for your local network.
 IT_JAVA_INTERPRETER The full path name to the Java Runtime Environment binary executable.
 This installs with Orbix by default.
 IT_DEFAULT_CLASSPATH The default classpath used when Java servers are automatically launched by the daemon.